-To willfully or maliciously destroy, damage, deface, or otherwise injure real or personal property without the consent of the owner or the person having custody or control of it
+To willfully or maliciously destroy, damage, deface, or otherwise injure real or personal property without the consent of the owner or the person having custody or control of it.

-As a general rule, LEOs should report this offense only if they deem substantial damage to property has occurred, e.g., major structural damage, property damage generally classified as a felony destruction of property.
+As a general rule, LEAs should report this offense only if they deem substantial damage to property has occurred, e.g., major structural damage, property damage generally classified as a felony destruction of property.
 Agencies should not report insubstantial damage, such as a broken window or other minor damage.
 The FBI's UCR Program leaves the determination of whether the damage was substantial to the discretion of the reporting LEA as it should not require burdensome damage assessments.

 Note: Agencies should report incidental damage resulting from another offense (e.g., Burglary or Robbery) under Destruction/Damage/Vandalism only if they deem the amount of damage to be substantial.
-With regard to Arson, agencies should include the incidental damage resulting from fighting the fire as part of the loss caused by burning.
+For Arson, agencies should include the incidental damage resulting from fighting the fire as part of the loss caused by burning.

+- Mandatory Data Elements for Group A Incident Reports

 - Offense Attempted/Completed (Data Element 7):

-- o If Offense Attempted/Completed is Attempted (A):
+- If Offense Attempted/Completed is Attempted (A):

 - Type Property Loss, etc. (Data Element 14) must be one of the following:

 - None (1)

 - Unknown (8)

-- o If Offense Attempted/Completed is Completed (C):
+- If Offense Attempted/Completed is Completed (C):

-- Type Property Loss etc. (Data Element 14) must be Destroyed/Damaged/Vandalized
+- Type Property Loss etc. (Data Element 14) must be Destroyed/Damaged/Vandalized (4)

-(4)

 - Property Description (Data Element 15)

 - Value of Property (Data Element 16)

 - Property Quantity (VA Data Element 60)

 - Property Offense Code (VA Data Element 65)

+- Type of Victim (Data Element 25) must be one of the following:

+- o Business (B)

+- Financial Institution (F)

+- o Government (G)

+- Individual (I)

+- \circ Other (O)

+- Religious Organization (R)